Skip to main content

 Unfortunately, in Nigeria where I come from, we have these fundamentalists, the Boko Haram – I’m sure you’ve heard about them in the news – bombing churches.
 They seem to be helping some people in Western countries who are out to silence Christians.
 The Boko Haram are targeting Christians in Nigeria, so you wonder if there’s a conspiracy between the two worlds.

-In the speech she also speculated that efforts to promote LGBT rights in Africa are “another ploy to depopulate Africa,” a sentiment she expresses repeatedly.
+In the speech she also speculated that efforts to promote LGBT rights in Africa are “another ploy to depopulate Africa,” a sentiment she expresses repeatedly(link is external).

 Luca Giuseppe Volonte